mmoutenot/fluently-django/README.md

 The first will actively watch and convert your sass to css and the second runs the django server.
 The django server automatically restarts when changes are made to the .py files.
 If, however you add a new file, or make a change to settings.py you have to restart the server.

+The latter is the only one needed to just view the site.
+You can see it at http://localhost:9000